 If you’ve ever had a cavity, chances are you’d like to avoid ever having them again!
-By understand how a cavity is formed, you can take the necessary steps for preventing them from occurring.
+By understanding how a cavity is formed, you can take the necessary steps to prevent them from occurring.
 Just read the following steps so you can keep your teeth in good health!

 Step 1: The plaque forms along your gum line.